-While the Complainant, Respondent and witnesses are expected to be present and fully participate in the hearing (including being subject to questioning by a Process Support Person), it is the right of any and all parties to choose not to participate in the hearing of the alleged conduct.
-In the event that any party chooses not to participate fully in the hearing process, their statements (including those made in the investigation stage) may not be considered in the Decision-maker's determination of responsibility.
+While the Complainant, Respondent and witnesses are expected to be present and fully participate in the hearing (including being subject to questioning by an Advisor), it is the right of any and all parties to choose not to participate in the hearing of the alleged conduct.
+In the event that nay party chooses not to participate fully in the hearing process, their statements (including those made in the investigation stage) will be taken under advisement and given the weight properly due.

-If the hearing is held in-person (not virtually), by request of either the Complainant or Respondent, questioning by a Process Support Person can be conducted in separate rooms with technology available that enables the other party to see and hear the questioning in real-time.
+If the hearing is held in-person (not virtually), by request of either the Complainant or Respondent, questioning by an Advisor can be conducted in separate rooms with technology available that enables the other party to see and hear the questioning in real-time.
 The entire hearing will be recorded, either by electronic means or transcription.
 The recording will be made available, upon request, for inspection and review to both Parties.
-This recording will be kept on file by the University in accordance with applicable rules and regulations.
+This recording will be kept on file by UP in accordance with applicable rules and regulations.